slsa-framework/slsa/docs/spec/v1.0/about.md

 **Software producers**, such as a development team or open source maintainers.
-SLSA gives you protection against insider risk and tampering along the supply chain to your consumers, increasing confidence that the software you produce reaches your consumers as you intended it.
+SLSA gives you protection against insider risk and tampering along the supply chain to your consumers, increasing confidence that the software you produce reaches your consumers as you intended.

 **Software consumers**, such as a development team using open source packages, a government agency using vendored software, or a CISO judging organizational